Maelstrom (role-playing game): Wounds and healing

 Characters can easily end up with wounds that would last for months.
 They can suffer the permanent loss of digits, or limbs.
-Using the advanced rules a character may well collapse from particular types of mortal wounds, or in combat from sheer exhaustion, especially if wearing heavy armour.
+Using the advanced rules, a character may well collapse from particular types of mortal wounds, or in combat from sheer exhaustion, especially if wearing heavy armour.
 They could suffer cuts, bruises or a variety of serious injuries from their opponents' (or their own) weapons.

 In Maelstrom, wounds are recorded separately and heal in parallel.
-Damage is rated on a numerical scale, a knife doing 1–6 damage for instance.
-When the sum of a character's wounds exceed his or her Endurance, that character falls unconscious.
+Damage is rated on a numerical scale, with a knife doing 1–6 damage for instance.
+When the sum of a character's wounds exceeds his or her Endurance, that character falls unconscious.

 Characters heal at the rate of 1 point per week assuming bed rest (and 1 point per month otherwise); this rate is per wound.
 A character suffering a series of minor wounds will recover much more quickly than one receiving a single significant wound.
 Treatments from a Doctor, Herbalist, or a Barber-Surgeon will increase the rate of healing – or possibly decrease it if a roll vs skill is critically failed.

 Experience

 Experience rolls are on percentile dice and are made against a specific attribute when the character succeeds in an area relevant to that attribute.
 When a successful experience roll is made the attribute increases by one point (indicating increased ability in this area).
-Thus as characters become more experienced they have progressively more difficulty increasing attributes.
+Thus, as characters become more experienced they have progressively more difficulty increasing attributes.
 As the author notes, it is less likely that an experienced character will learn a new trick too often, whereas someone who has no experience in a particular area may well learn something each time they exercise a skill.